 water List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) Is this under control?
 If not, judge whether this needs urgent attention.
 Urgent attention is needed for something that happens a lot and/or could cause significant illness.
 What improvements could be made?
 Ref Risk Event Potential Cause of Risk Event Measures in Place to Control Risk Event Controlled Yes/ No/ Partial Likelihood of Risk Event Consequences of Risk Event Risk Level Additional Measures to Control Risk Event Τ1 Inadequate primary disinfection Treatment system inadequate Uncertainty around plant monitoring arrangements The supply bore is confirmed to be a secure source under Section 4.5 of NZDWS, therefore protozoa treatment is not required.
-Plant monitoring arrangements in place Yes water List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) Is this under control?
+Plant monitoring arrangements in place Yes

+List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) Is this under control?
 If not, judge whether this needs urgent attention.
 Urgent attention is needed for something that happens a lot and/or could cause significant illness.
 What improvements could be made?
 Ref Risk Event Potential Cause of Risk Event Measures in Place to Control Risk Event Controlled Yes/ No/ Partial Likelihood of Risk Event Consequences of Risk Event Risk Level Additional Measures to Control Risk Event Τ2 Inadequate secondary disinfection (not enough free available chlorine) Dosing pump malfunction, control system malfunction, SCADA malfunction or inaccuracy The supply bore is confirmed to be a secure source under Section 4.5 of NZDWS, therefore disinfection is not required as a primary means of treatment.
 The chlorination process is aimed at disinfection in the reticulation network.
 Routine plant checks and inspections.
 Standby power generation.
 Power failure SCADA alarm.
 Regular manual E. coli, FAC, and pH monitoring.
 A sample tap is available for testing on the pump station output.
-Yes

-List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) Is this under control?
+Yes wate List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) Is this under control?
 If not, judge whether this needs urgent attention.
 Urgent attention is needed for something that happens a lot and/or could cause significant illness.
 What improvements could be made?
 Ref Risk Event Potential Cause of Risk Event Measures in Place to Control Risk Event Controlled Yes/ No/ Partial Likelihood of Risk Event Consequences of Risk Event Risk Level Additional Measures to Control Risk Event Τ3 Inadequate secondary disinfection (not enough free available chlorine) Incorrect dose rate or solution strength too high/low.
 Chlorine solution runs out As per T1, item 1.
 Routine checks and inspections.
 Sodium hypochlorite solution supplied by regular and reputable supplier.
 Chlorine solution is diluted to reduce rate of decay while in storage.
-Clear instructions for refilling and diluting the chlorine solution are on site.
 Regular manual E. coli, FAC, pH and turbidity monitoring.
-Partial Rare Minor Low Consider installing chlorine analyser.
-Consider installing high/low chlorine residual alarms.
-Consider installing level probe and low chlorine tank alarm.
-Develop a schedule for and carry out end to end testing of critical alarms and signals. Τ4 Inadequate secondary disinfection (not enough free available chlorine) High chlorine demand as a result of high turbidity As per T1, item 1.
-E. coli monitoring.
-Manual FAC monitoring.
-The water quality of the deep secure groundwater source is very stable and the dose rated does not need to be adjusted in order to maintain a steady FAC in the distribution zone.
-Yes
+Partial Quite Common Medium High Install chlorine analyser Install high/low chlorine residual alarms.
+Install chlorine tank level probe and low chlorine tank alarm.
+Provide clear instructions for diluting sodium hypochlorite on site.
+Develop a schedule and carry out and to end testing of critical alarms and signals.